briannap6399/sep11-freedom-project/tool/learning-log.md

 ![alt text](image-2.png)

 Well..
 Nothing.
-If we look at this chunk of code, we establish that a hitbox has been established for the obstacle, but when the player sprite tries to approach,
+If we look at this chunk of code, we establish that a hitbox has been established for the obstacle, but when the player sprite tries to approach it and fail to jump, all that happens is the sprite phases through the obstacle.
+For this little *WIP* game, I want to make it so the player gets notified they had hit something, and even get a punishment for failing to dodge it.
+Thankfully, there is a chunk
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc